Yes. Selfwealth offers trading in all types of ASX-listed bonds, including:

 How is interest paid on corporate bonds?

-The interest rate paid, payment frequency and payment dates on corporate bonds will vary between individual bonds.
+The interest rate, payment frequency and payment dates will vary between individual bonds.
 You can find more information on the ASX website or by referring to the bond issuer.

-To receive interest or principal payments on bonds, you will need to nominate a bank account with the share registry managing that bond.
-You can find the share registry for a corporate bond in the same way you would for shares (i.e. searching for the ticker code on the ASX website and scrolling to the bottom of the page).
+To receive interest or principal payments, you will need to nominate a bank account with the share registry managing that bond.
+You can find the share registry for a corporate bond in the same way you would for shares, by searching for the bond's ticker code on the ASX website and scrolling to the bottom of the company information page.

-What are some of the risks associated with investing in corporate bonds?
+What are the risks of investing in corporate bonds?

-All investments carry some risk, including corporate bonds.
-Typically speaking, a bond with a higher interest rate will be more speculative and carry a higher credit risk, while a bond with a lower interest rate will be considered less risky.
+All investments carry some risk, and corporate bonds are no exception.
+Generally, a bond with a higher interest rate will be more speculative and carry a higher credit risk, while a bond with a lower interest rate is considered less risky.

-The pricing of fixed and floating rate bonds is also sensitive to the perceived financial health and credit standing of the bond issuer.
+Fixed-rate bonds may fluctuate in price in response to changes in interest rates (an increase in interest rates will cause a decline in price, while a decrease will lead to a price increase).
+The pricing of both fixed and floating rate bonds is also sensitive to the perceived financial health and credit standing of the bond issuer.

-It's also worth mentioning that there is a liquidity risk when trading corporate bonds, as some bonds (especially bonds with a small number of units on issue) may be difficult to sell quickly and easily if needed, due to poor liquidity on the market.
+There is also a liquidity risk with some corporate bonds, particularly those with a small number of units on issue, which may be difficult to sell quickly if needed due to poor liquidity on the market.

 Additional Resources: